-Volunteers must demonstrate an intermediate level of written and oral proficiency in Portuguese after 13 weeks of Pre-Service Training in order to swear in as a Volunteer.
+Trainees must demonstrate an intermediate level of written and oral proficiency in Portuguese after 13 weeks of Pre-Service Training in order to become a Volunteer.

 Volunteers may live in a cement house with a tin roof or a house constructed of local materials (reed, mud or cement walls, cement floor, and a thatched or tin roof).
 The toilet, bath, and cooking facilities may be indoors or outdoors.

 Most Volunteers, but not all, will have some access to electricity, but all Volunteers should be prepared to live without this amenity.
-Very few Volunteers have access to running water in their houses.
+Very few Volunteers have access to running water in their houses, instead the norm in Mozambique may be to haul water from a well, pump or tap nearby one’s home.
 Most Volunteers, even those without electricity, have decent mobile phone service and access to internet through thumb drive modems or their smart phones.

 Crowded buses and taxis provide most of the transportation in urban settings.
 Rural transportation ranges from minibuses and pickup trucks to bicycle taxis, boat taxis, or simply lots of walking.
 Transportation options may be unreliable, especially off the main paved roads and during the rainy season.